Water Quality in the Shuswap

 A new program of the BC Rural Network – Project ComeBack – is offering support.
 Read about it.

-A new publication funded by the BC Regional Adaptation Collaborative (BC RAC) program offers strategies and tools for tackling flood risks associated with sea level rise.
+The BC Regional Adaptation Collaborative (BC RAC) program has funded important tools for tackling flood risks associated with sea level rise.
 This is of particular interest to BC local authorities and professionals with responsibilities in flood hazard management.

-See Adaptation Resources to download Sea Level Rise Adaptation Primer: A Toolkit to Build Adaptive Capacity on Canada’s South Coasts and to browse other BC RAC-funded resources on coastal adaptation.
+See Adaptation Resources to download Sea Level Rise Adaptation Primer: A Toolkit to Build Adaptive Capacity on Canada’s South Coasts and other resources on coastal adaptation.

 Also visit ReTooling for Climate Change for a database of adaptation resources.